Participants Walk/Run 5K Virtually to Fund Innovative Breast Cancer Research

 About Dr. Susan Love Foundation for Breast Cancer Research

-The Dr. Susan Love Foundation for Breast Cancer Research, and its more than 375,000 Army of Women volunteers nationwide, invite you to Act with Love and become part of a movement to engage the public in breast cancer research with the goal of eradicating the disease once and for all.
+The Dr. Susan Love Foundation for Breast Cancer Research, and its more than 375,000 Love Research Army volunteers nationwide, invite you to Act With Love and become part of a movement to engage the public in breast cancer research with the goal of eradicating the disease once and for all.
 To learn more and show your support, visit www.actwithlove.org

 Monika Wegener, Dr. Susan Love Foundation for Breast Cancer Research, gro.evolhtiwtcanull@renegewm or 310-828-0060 ext.
 60